arerickson28/happiness_during_corona/README.md

 	Performed some other small tasks to improve the overall project including creating inverse columns in the master dataframe

 Rhyce's Contributions:
-	With guidance, merged happiness and coronavirus datasets into our project's main dataset.
+	Merged happiness and coronavirus datasets into our project's main dataset.
 	Evaluated covid mortality as a function of community happiness and made scatter plot with regression line Drew conclusions on the project's finding from ANOVA test results Presented on statistical testing and conclusions and commented on dataset limitations